zhaohanyun/Glister/README.md

      - **[Current Limitation]**: However according to the dataset scale, it is only when the number of manually scored photos reaches 100, the adaptive fine-tuning process could be started.
 - Front-end Design
 - Back-end Construction
+  - Challenge 1: The video extraction function always reverse the portrait videos and cause errors to object detection
+    - **[Solution]**: We searched online for functions detecting the intrinsic rotation flag in the video and rotate the video according to it before extraction
+  - Challenge 2: Debugging for backend is tedious and it's hard for us to see the output error, especially for SQL statements
+    - **[Solution]**: We first use "service gunicorn status" to see the printing messages.
+We then debug SQL statements by directing entering the database and type in the statements into terminal.
+We also write scripts for resetting database and directories so that we can start over if something bad happens.

  ### Tean Members and Personal Contribution
 - Enzhi Zhang ez_zhang@sjtu.edu.cn